 The diagram below illustrates the roles of production and maintenance with the Autonomous Maintenance effort in place.

-Concurrent with the Autonomous Maintenance and Maintenance Improvement efforts, production process owners and maintenance techs also work in partnership to understand and correct chronic losses/issues (thru Focused Improvement) and then apply the lessons learned to new equipment design and build as well as existing equipment redesign and rebuild (thru Early Equipment Management and Maintenance Prevention Design).
+Concurrent with the Autonomous Maintenance and Maintenance Improvement efforts, production process owners and maintenance techs also work in partnership to understand and correct chronic losses/issues thru Focused Improvement activities.
+Working in cross-functional teams with other stake holders, these teams continuously investigate, test, and implement improvements with the goal of maximizing equipment effectiveness.
+The lessons learned are applied to new equipment design and build as well as existing equipment redesign and rebuild through Early Equipment Management and Maintenance Prevention Design.

 Quality—Implementing Quality Maintenance (QM)